 Symbolic representation, operations on expressions, substitution, and binary operations.

 Algebra is a language for describing patterns before you know the exact numbers.
-A letter such as or lets you write one rule that works for many possible values.
+A letter such as x or n lets you write one rule that works for many possible values.

-CSEC tests algebra at all three cognitive levels: knowing symbols, simplifying expressions correctly, and using expressions to model word problems.
-When you see an example, focus on what each symbol represents and why each operation is being used.
-That habit makes later topics like equations, functions, and formulae much easier.
+CSEC tests algebra at all three cognitive levels: knowing symbols, simplifying expressions correctly, and modelling word problems.
+Each example shows what a symbol represents and why each operation is used.

 Symbolic Representation